signalspec/signalspec/docs/flow.md

 <code><b>switch</b> <var>expr</var> <b> { when</b> <var>expr1</var> <b> { </b><var>body1</var><b> } when</b> <var>expr2</var> <b> { </b><var>body2</var><b> }</b> <var>...</var> <b>}</b>

 Just like `repeat`, as a heuristic for determining the data direction of the expression: if the body of all cases contain no tokens where data is used in the up direction, the count is down-evaluated and the appropriate branch is chosen.
 Otherwise, the expression is up-evaluated with the value corresponding to the branch that matches.

-TODO: rules for disambiguating between branches and following actions

 ### `on`